LuffyMarkArceus/media-ui/README.md

 - [ ] Add toast & progress for download on the videopage as well
 - [ ] Add file uploading.
-- [ ] Send the playlist of only next 5 videos, rther than all, if a folder has 1000 files, the URL will be too big, since playlist param will contain 1000 entries.
+- [ ] Send the playlist of only next 5 videos, not all (URL Optimization).

-- [ ] Maybe, File Deletion
+- [ ] Maybe, File Deletion UI

 ## 💡 Bonus Ideas